-Using the described data set we obtained the contingency table.
+We used the online experiment data set outlined previously, and thus, the training data set was composed by 200 research resources of different areas and 15 user profiles.
+Then, we added 100 new resources that constituted the test data set.
+The system filtered the 100 resources and recommended them to the suitable users, but now indicating if the resource was specialized or complementary.
+These 100 resources were also recommended and classified as specialized or complementary by the TTO staff.
+Using these data we obtained the contingency table shown in Table 8.
 For example, for user 1, the TTO staff considered 23 relevant resources, of which 16 were specialized and 7 were complementary.
 Our system selected 26 resources as relevant for user 1, being only 17 really relevant.
 From these 17 relevant resources, the system classified 15 as specialized and 2 as complementary.
 Comparing with the recommendations provided by the TTO staff we had 2 resources which are misclassified.
-So, the success rate for the user 1 was $((17-2)/26) \times 100 = 57.69\%$.
-Analyzing the contingency table we obtain that the system shows an average precision (success rate) of 61.28\%, which is a satisfactory value of face-on system performance.
+So, the success rate for the user 1 was $((17 - 2)/26) \times 100 = 57.69\%$ .
+Analyzing the data given in Table 8, we detected that the system shows an average precision (success rate) of 61.28\%.